USEPA/emf/EMF/deploy/doc/guides/cost/ch4_control_strategy_manager.md

 XLOC|The longitude for the source, found in the emissions inventory for point sources; for nonpoint inventories the county centroid is used.
 This is useful for mapping purposes.
 YLOC|The latitude for the source, found in the emissions inventory for point sources; for nonpoint inventories the county centroid is used.
 This is useful for mapping purposes.
 PLANT|The plant name from the emissions inventory (or county name for nonpoint sources).
-REPLACEMENT\_ADDON|Indicates whether the measure was a replacement or an add-on control.<br/>A = Add-On Control<br/>R = Replacement Control
+REPLACEMENT\_ADDON|Indicates whether the measure was a replacement or an add-on control.
+A = Add-On Control, R = Replacement Control
 EXISTING\_MEASURE\_ABBREVIATION|This column is used when an Add-On Control was applied to a source; it indicates the existing control measure abbreviation that was on the source.
 EXISTING\_PRIMARY\_DEVICE\_TYPE\_CODE|This column is used when an Add-On Control was applied to a source; it indicates the existing control measure primary device type code that was on the source.
 STRATEGY\_NAME|The name of the control strategy that produced the detailed result.
 CONTROL\_TECHNOLOGY|Indicates the control technology of the control measure.
 SOURCE\_GROUP|Indicates the source group of the control measure.
 COMMENT|Information about this record and how it was produced; this information is either created automatically by the system or entered by the user.
-RECORD\_ID<br/>VERSION<br/>DELETE\_VERSIONS|System specific columns used for tracking primary key and versioning of data
+RECORD\_ID VERSION DELETE\_VERSIONS|System specific columns used for tracking primary key and versioning of data

 Table: Columns in the Strategy Detailed Result. {#tbl:columns_in_the_strategy_detailed_result_table}

 ### Strategy Measure Summary

-The Strategy Measure Summary output dataset is a table of emission reduction and cost values aggregated by the emissions sector (i.e., an emissions inventory sector), state/county FIPS code, SCC, pollutant, and control measure.
+The Strategy Measure Summary output dataset is a table of emissions reductions and cost values aggregated by the emissions sector (i.e., an emissions inventory sector), state/county FIPS code, SCC, pollutant, and control measure.
 This table contains information only for sources that were controlled during the strategy run.
 It is generated by running a SQL statement that aggregates the data from the Strategy Detailed Result according to the five categories just listed.
 The annual cost and emissions reductions are calculated by summing all costs and emissions reductions for the specified grouping (sector, FIPS, SCC, pollutant, and control measure).
 The average annual cost per ton is calculated by dividing the total annual costs by the total emissions reductions for each measure.
 The columns contained in this summary and the formulas used to compute their values are shown in Table {@tbl:columns_in_the_strategy_measure_summary_table}.
 An example Strategy Measure Summary is shown in Table {@tbl:example_of_strategy_measure_summary_data_table}.

 <a id=columns_in_the_strategy_measure_summary_table></a>